elixir-proteomics-community/sdrf-pipelines/pydantic_based/README.md

 Use `mypy` and the formatter `black` to clean your code before pushing anything!
 Both are really well integrated into Visual Studio Code but also available via CLI and for other IDEs.

 ### Structure
+* Cell: Stores and validates the value of one cell, e.g. for the `characteristics[organism]`
+    * Sub modules contain different cell types, e.g. `charaxteristics`, `comments`, ...
 * Records: One record is on line of and SDRF-file (TSV-format)
     * There should be on record for each defined [use case](https://github.com/bigbio/proteomics-sample-metadata/tree/master/templates)
 * Validators: A validator is a type and content check of a attributes